 What type of visa the embassy provides you with varies from nationality to nationality, but make sure you request for the applicable amount of days (usually 30 or 90 days visa and in exception 180 days).
 If you are planning to stay longer than 30 days, you must request a visa that allows you to stay in the country for this extended period.

-Arrival into Tofo via Inhambane Airport (only 22kms away).
-A project representative will meet you at arrivals and will transport you to your accommodation.
-Don’t worry – the airport is tiny so you won’t get lost!
+A project representative will pick you up at arrivals and will transport you to your accommodation.
 After your arrival you will receive a two day period of induction and training by your research and volunteer coordinator.
 For non-divers, you will start with a recognized PADI Open Water scuba course, or if you already have this a PADI Advanced Open Water scuba course with partnering dive company Peri-Peri Divers (costs are already included within the program).
 This will take you between 4 and 7 days depending on the weather and sea conditions.
 If you are already an Advanced Open Water qualified diver, you will start your research program immediately.

 During these days you will be engaging in 8 research dives, an estuary research snorkelling trip, 2 megafauna research talks and will be participating in daily research activities.
 Even though you will be taking part in a variety of activities 5 days a week, there will be sufficient free time for you to explore and enjoy everything Tofo has to offer.